-Still A Category 5, Maria Barrels Toward Puerto Rico And Virgin Islands
+Still A Category 5, Maria Barrels Toward Puerto Rico

-After pummeling Dominica on Monday night, Hurricane Maria is on track toward Puerto Rico and the Virgin Islands at continued Category 5 strength.
+After pummeling Dominica on Monday night, Hurricane Maria sideswiped the U.S. Virgin Islands on Tuesday and took aim at Puerto Rico, the National Hurricane Center said.

-The “potentially catastrophic” storm, carrying 160 mph winds, is expected to keep moving west-northwest over the Caribbean Sea on Tuesday before passing near or over the Virgin Islands and Puerto Rico on Wednesday, the National Hurricane Center said Tuesday morning.
+The “potentially catastrophic” Category 5 storm had sustained winds of 165 mph early Wednesday, slightly lower than those that hit the U.S.V.I. late Tuesday.
+The island of St. Croix, home to 55,000 people, was spared the brunt of Maria’s eye but remained under a hurricane warning as the storm passed.

+As Maria was set to hit, U.S.V.I.
+Gov. Kenneth Mapp warned residents in a televised broadcast to think about their personal safety before their belongings.

+“You lose your life the moment you start thinking about how to save a few bucks to stop something from crashing or burning or falling apart,” Mapp said, per Reuters.
+“The only thing that matters is the safety of your family, and your children and yourself.
+The rest of the stuff, forget it.”

-The destruction in Dominica is “mind boggling,” the island’s Prime Minister Roosevelt Skerrit said in a Facebook post.
+Destruction from Maria had earlier been described as “mind boggling” in Dominica, the island’s Prime Minister Roosevelt Skerrit said in a Facebook post on Monday evening.
 He described a situation in which the storm had ripped the roofs off the homes of nearly everyone he’d spoken to.

 “My roof is gone.
 I am at the complete mercy of the hurricane.
-House is flooding,” Skerrit had written some hours earlier, before he was rescued.
+House is flooding,” Skerrit had written before he was rescued.

 In Guadeloupe, a French territory north of Dominica, the storm killed at least one person, officials said Tuesday.
 Another two are missing.